Florida teacher's calm conversation holds shooter's attention until cop arrives: 'I am no hero'

 Just before Long and Carson arrived, however, McManis-Panasuk told The Gainesville Sun, Bouche allegedly reached into his pocket and removed gun shells and a folding knife.
 “I’m not going to hurt anyone,” he reportedly said as he discarded the items.

-McManis-Panasuk, a 10-veteran of Forest High School, said that when Bouche was still enrolled at the high school he “did not attend much” and “struggled.”
+McManis-Panasuk, a 10-year veteran of Forest High School, said that when Bouche was still enrolled at the high school he “did not attend much” and “struggled.”

 When she saw Bouche in the hallway, he “said he had been abused by his family his whole life, and he was done,” she added.